Forwarding and SPF

 When you do this, there are three servers involved in the delivery of each message instead of two, and a message must go through two sets of spam filters.
 That makes things a little more complicated, and it will make mail delivery less reliable if the final ISP involved has mail problems.
 Despite that, forwarding usually works well.

 We are aware of one particular potential problem that might make you want to avoid this kind of automatic forwarding, though.
-A new(ish) anti-spam method called "SPF" allows mail senders to publish information saying, in effect, "If you receive a message claiming to be from an address at our domain name, don't accept it unless it comes directly from a server we run".
-Most senders don't do this, but a small number of companies (particularly those that often find their domain name forged as a fake "From" address in e-mail messages) do so.
+A new(ish) anti-spam method called "SPF" allows mail senders to publish information saying "If you receive a message claiming to be from an address at our domain name, don't accept it unless it comes directly from a server we run".
+Most senders don't do this, but a small number of companies (particularly those that often find their domain name forged as a fake "From" address in email messages) do so.
 For example, Chase.com requests it in the hope that it will prevent spammers from successfully sending messages that pretend to be from Chase Bank.

 This system sounds like a good idea, but it causes problems with automatically forwarded mail if the final receiving ISP uses SPF to filter incoming messages (most don't, but some do).
 When that ISP receives a message from an address such as "firstname.lastname@example.org", they'll check to make sure that it's being sent to them by a Chase.com server.
 If the message is being automatically forwarded through our mail servers (or any other mail servers), they'll reject it, even though it was originally really from Chase.com.

 This is a relatively rare issue, but it does happen with some combinations of senders and receiving ISPs.
 In fact, the problem is described on the SPF site.

 If you're concerned about it, the way to completely avoid this is to make sure that your mail is delivered to a mailbox on our system instead of automatically forwarding it to another ISP.
-In fact, doing so makes your e-mail delivery more reliable in general, because it doesn't rely on another ISP at all.
+Doing so makes your email delivery more reliable in general, because it doesn't rely on another ISP at all.